rexdex/recompiler/readme.md

 }
 ```

-Finally all the blocks that were identified are transformed 1-1 into equivalent block functions.
-Blocks function signature is following:
+Finally all the blocks that were identified are transformed 1:1 into equivalent block functions.
+The block function signature is:

 ```c++
 uint64 __fastcall _code__block82060508( uint64 ip, cpu::CpuRegs& regs )
 ```

-It takes the current IP (instruction pointer) directly as the argument + the current CPU state expressed by the "regs".
+It takes the current IP (instruction pointer) directly as the argument + the current CPU state expressed by the `regs`.
 The returned value represents next address to execute.
 This is the lowest (slowest) code generation level that we have.
-In this mode we are putting ***ALL BURDEN*** of optimizing this to final assembly to the target compiler.
-Suprisingly, even using this naive approach most of the recompiled executables are running suprisingly well.
-Typical block looks like that:
+In this mode we are putting ***all the burden*** of optimizing this into final assembly on the target compiler.
+Surprisingly, even using this naïve approach most of the recompiled executables are running surprisingly well.
+A typical block looks like this:

 ```c++
 //////////////////////////////////////////////////////